Manavendra1/Financial-Ratio-Analysis-Tata-Consultancy-Services-TCS-/README.md

 The Analysts Behind the Data

-This comprehensive breakdown was researched and compiled by:

-Manavendra Singh (MDB25045)

-Aabda Khatoon (MDB25046)

-Kislay Yadav (MDB25048)

-Rinki Parihar (MDB25049)

 The Big Picture: Why is TCS a Powerhouse?
 Our analysis reveals a fundamentally robust company with zero reliance on debt, exceptional profit-making abilities, and a massive commitment to returning cash to its shareholders.
 Here is the plain-English breakdown of our findings: